crmunteanu/simple_mysql_scanner/README.md

 `go run main.go -in ip_port_list`

+You cna change the timeout (default=1sec):

+`go run main.go -ip 127.0.0.1 -port 3306 -timeout 3`

+`go run main.go -in ip_port_list -timeout=2`

-If you want, you can have the output in a file:
+Or, if you want, you can have the output in a file:

 `go run main.go -ip 127.0.0.1 -port 3306 -out scan.jsonl`